burg/scry-staging/README.md

-This is a staging repository for work on the WEB_REPLAY feature in WebKit.
-It's used to create demos and prototypes without being blocked on reviews, while also helping to consolidate stable implementation pieces into patches to be submitted upstream.
+This is a staging repository for work on the element tracking research prototype, codenamed Scry.
+It's used to keep a fairly clean set of patches on top of WebKit trunk, allowing close tracking of upstream progress.

 The repository contains a patch series under version control, as well as a WebKit repository submodule at a particular version to which the